melowntech/vts-browser-unity-plugin/src/Vts/Documentation/readme.md

   This script, much like Vts Camera Objects, instantiates new Game Objects with mesh colliders.
   Note that the meshes instantiated by the Vts Collider Probe are not visible.

-- Vts Map Navigation: attach to the Game Object with Vts Map.
+- Vts Navigation: attach to a Game Object with any Vts Camera.
-  This script grabs mouse input and applies it to the internal camera in the Vts Map.
+  This script grabs mouse input and applies it to the camera.
+It supports pan, rotation and zoom.
-  The internal camera can be used by changing property Control Transformation to VTS on any Vts Camera script.
+  It will change Control Transformation to Vts on the Vts Camera script in order to work properly.

 - Vts Map Make Local: attach to the Game Object with Vts Map.
   This script will transform the Game Object in such way that the configured latitude and longitude coordinates are at the origin of Unity world coordinates.